vchernin/cpen400p-baseproject/README.md

 - cmake install instructions used shell glob * instead of . which doesn't include hidden files
 - cmake installation instructions used cp -R instead of cp -a which preserves links which is usually wanted
 - changed a bunch of usage of cmake and make to cmake and ninja
-- removed any thread count hardcoding, haven't seen any race conditions building this (sometimes llvm seems to but its rare and not worth losing the performance)
+- removed any thread count hardcoding, haven't seen any race conditions building this (I may have seen llvm fail once but it's rare and not worth losing the performance)
 - added zlib1g-dev to apt deps which is needed for klee